BradleyCodeU/microbit/README.md

 Players pass the Microbit from one to another.
 Every 5-20 seconds (at random), the Micro:bit should change image, play a sad sound, and that player is out.
 The game then continues until there is only one player left.

+Start by asking "How Many Players?"

+Use A and B buttons to increase decrease the number of player.

+Press A+B to start the game.

+Use a for loop to repeat for the correct number of rounds.

 ---

 # Clicker Game